tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 int get checkedCount => ...
 ```

-### PREFER starting a boolean variable or property comment with "Whether" followed by a noun or gerund phrase
+### PREFER starting a boolean variable or property comment with "Whether" followed by a noun or gerund phrase {:#prefer-starting-a-boolean-variable-or-property-comment-with-whether-followed-by-a-noun-or-gerund-phrase}

 The doc comment should clarify the states this variable represents.
 This is true even for getters which may do calculation or other work.